Costaspap/Getting-and-Cleaning-Data/CodeBook.md

 class: dataframe
 description: The final dataframe created after grouping the full_dataset by subject and by activity using the aggregate function and sorted by the subjects and the activities using the arrange function.

+### For information about the features variables read the
+features_info.txt file included in the dataset.